 - Recent annual reports & audited financial reports for transparency

 - Project beneficiary pressure – Beneficiaries may accuse the organization of supposedly “making money at their expense”.
-For example, half-educated beneficiaries with little/no knowledge about community development tend to often make such accusations.
+For example, half-educated beneficiaries with little/no knowledge about community development tend to make such accusations.

-- Governmental pressure – A local administrative body may simply deny entry for an NGO to work with communities, due to various underlying meaningless factors (e. g., bribe demand), overtly stating unrelated law/policy/procedure.
+- Governmental pressure – A local administrative body may simply deny entry for an NGO to work with communities, due to various underlying factors (e. g., bribe demand), overtly stating unrelated law/policy/procedure.